2020 NBA Draft

 Best player from last 20 NBA Drafts

-As the 2020 NBA Draft nears, we identify the best player from each of the last 20 drafts.
+Who was the best player from each of the last 20 drafts?

 Be it an inexact science or a parlor game, nothing requires the benefit of time like evaluating a particular Draft and grading the true winners of the NBA’s biggest roll of the dice.